 Guest speaker: Frank Newport, President, Gallup Poll

-For those who wanted to understand more about what happened in the 2010 elections a few weeks before, it doesn’t get better than Frank Newport, who heads the Gallup Poll.
+For those who wanted to understand more about what happened in the 2010 elections a few weeks before, it doesn't get better than Newport, who heads the Gallup Poll.
 From his position, he has a unique view of both the larger national trends and the dynamics of individual races across the country.
-To watch the video, click here.

 Guest speaker: David Shuster, MSNBC reporter

-David Shuster from MSNBC is a well-known reporter and show host.
-He talked about the upcoming midterm elections and the role of the media in politics.
-To watch the video, click here.
+Oct.
+19, 2010: Shuster, a well-known reporter and show host, talked about the upcoming midterm elections and the role of the media in politics.

 Election Day 2010 Commentary from Ben Dworkin, Director